China Development Bank

-Debts issued by the China Development Bank are owned by local banks and treated as risk-free assets under the proposed People's Republic of China capital adequacy rules (i.e. the same treatment as PRC government bonds).
+China Development Bank (CDB) is a policy bank of China under the State Council.
+Established in 1994, it has been described as the engine that powers the national government's economic development policies.
+It has raised funds for numerous large-scale infrastructure projects, including the Three Gorges Dam and the Shanghai Pudong International Airport.

 The bank is the second-largest bond issuer in China after the Ministry of Finance.
 In 2009, it accounted for about a quarter of the country's yuan bonds and is the biggest foreign-currency lender.
+CDB debt is owned by local banks and treated as a risk-free asset under the proposed People's Republic of China capital adequacy rules (i.e. the same treatment as PRC government bonds).

 History

-The China Development Bank (CDB) was established in March 1994 to provide development-oriented financing for high-priority government projects.
+The China Development Bank (CDB) was established in 1994 to provide development-oriented financing for high-priority government projects, particularly major infrastructure and projects that raise quality of life.
 It is under the direct jurisdiction of the State Council and the People's Central Government.
 At present, it has 35 branches across the country and one representative office.

+The main objective as a state financial institution is to support the macroeconomic policies of the central government and to support national economic development and strategic structural changes in the economy.
 The bank provides financing for national projects such as infrastructure development, basic industries, energy, and transportation.

-The main objective as a state financial institution is to support the macroeconomic policies of the central government and to support national economic development and strategic structural changes in the economy.
+Most of CDB's loans are for domestic projects, and it began lending for projects abroad in the early 2000s.